Matis-Projects/TNetLibrarySystem/README.md

 3. Configuration of the component:
     1. Insert your `TNLS Manager`.
     2. Write your Target.
-    3. Write the original script name.
+    3. Write the original ScriptName.
-    4. Write the original Method name.
+    4. Write the original MethodName.
 4. Add an action on the button and insert the `TNLS Custom Button Sender` component.
 5. Select the event `UdonBehaviour.SendCustomEvent` and write the event `CallTheCustomEvent`.